URL Rewriting is a powerful tool to

 .*? for that.

-Wrong: If Path Starts With "/users/*/profile" Then Ignore URL Correct: If Path Matches Regex "^/users/.*?/profile" Then Ignore URL
+Wrong: If Path Starts With "/users/*/profile" Then Ignore URL Correct: If Path Is Like "/users/*/profile*" Then Ignore URL Correct: If Path Matches Regex """^/users/.*?/profile""" Then Ignore URL